Programs for All Ages at the Stage Nature Center

 Enjoy some screen-free quality time for the whole family while exploring the natural world.
 Families will participate in hands-on, outdoor experiences that will inspire curiosity and a connection to nature.
 Together we will investigate different nature-related topics each month.
 Registration is on a month-to-month basis.
 Adults must remain with their children.

-In September we will explore the amazing world of arachnids and how they differ from other insects.
 In October we will take an evening hike to discover the creatures of the night that frequently visit the nature center preserve.
 We will also get an up-close look at the five owls who live at the nature center.

 In November we will learn what makes turkeys so terrific while trying to get a look at the wild turkeys who live on the nature center grounds!